GardenOfSalvation/LoSiento/README.md

 The general public can access our Watson-powered lessons using the LoSiento API.
 User history is also available.
 User history can be accessed by user or by lesson.
 To receive a JSON list of all lessons, send a GET request to **_/api/lesson_**.

-To build an individual lesson with Watson, take the lesson ID from the /lesson/ response and send a POST request to **_/api/lesson/[lesson_id]_**.
+To build an individual lesson with Watson, take the lesson ID from the **_/api/lesson/_** response and send a POST request to **_/api/lesson/[lesson_id]_**.
 You will receive a JSON array with an object containing the English word or phrase paired with the Spanish word or phrase.
 You can then use this data in your own user interface.

-POST is used because there is future capcity to allow you to choose a language.
+POST is used because there is future capacity to allow you to choose a language.
 This feature is not active yet.

 For History, the **_/api/history_** GET route will return the latest 20 updates to user activity.
 If you send a GET request to **_*/api/history/user/[user_id]*_** you can see the last 10 things that user did on the site.
 If you send a GET request to **_/api/history/lesson/[lesson_id]_** you can see the last 10 results for that history lesson, i.e. which users took that lesson recently.